 This course follows a communicative approach that emphasizes interaction and peer collaboration while fostering learner autonomy.
 Your active participation in the classroom as well as your independent work outside the class are absolutely essential to your success in this course.

-Your participation grade counts also as 10% of your final grade.
+Your participation grade counts also as 10% of your final grade and will be calculated based on your participation in the Zoom meetings.
 At the end of each chapter; i.e. five times per quarter, you will receive a participation grade based on a scale of 20 points.

 In order to get a good participation grade you need to: